 Simplicity Investment Funds Review

-Unknown to most investors, the Simplicity Investment Funds offering delivers low-fee index funds to those willing to invest a minimum of $1,000 - we review the pros and cons of the fund offering
+The Simplicity Investment Funds offering delivers low-fee index funds to those willing to invest a minimum of $1,000 - we review the pros and cons of the fund offering

 Summary of Simplicity Investment Funds